Why couples struggle with meal planning

 Most meal planning advice is written for one person.
 It assumes one cook, one shopping list, one set of preferences.
 Couples have two of everything: two schedules, two appetites, two opinions on whether Tuesday should be tacos or pasta.
 That mismatch is what turns "let's plan dinner" into a daily 5pm question.

-The 15-minute weekly meal planning routine
+The few-second weekly meal plan

-1. Look at the week ahead (2 minutes)
+1. Look at the week ahead

 Before adding meals, look at your calendars.
 Which nights are busy?
 Which night does one of you cook alone?
 Which night do you usually order in anyway?
 Mark the constraints first so you do not plan a slow-cooked stew on the night you both work late.